-We hereby guarantee that the has been constructed/installed in accordance with the dr rawings and specifications and that the will fulfill the require ements of the guarantee included in the specifications.
-We agree to repair or replace a ny or all of our work, together with any other adjacent work which may be displaced in so de oing, that may prove to be defective in its workmanship or materials within a period of from the date of acceptance of by the Reclamation District No. 900 (RD 900) without any expense whatsoever to said RD 90 00, ordinary wear or tear and unusual abuse or neglect excepted.
-The Contractor agrees to us e and abide by the conditions of the guarantee, and this guarantee will be signed and delivered to the RD 900 before the final payment is made.
-(10) days after being notified in writing by the ade good at our expense and we will honor and Date: Signed: Contractor This guarantee form will only be applicable w hen the requirement for guarantee form is stated
+We hereby guarantee that theh as been constructed/installed in accordance with the drawings and specifications and that the will fulfill the requirements of the guarantee included in th e specifications.
+We agree to repair or replace any or all of our work, together with an ıy other adjacent work which may be displaced in so doing, that may prove to be defective in workmanship or materials within a period of from the o date of acceptance of by the Reclamation District No. 900 (RD 900) without any expense whatsoever to said RD 900, ordinary wear or tear and unusual a abuse or neglect excepted.
+The Contractor agrees to use and abide by the conditions of the gu and this guarantee will be signed and delivered to the RD 900 before the final payme ent is made.
+In the event of our failure to comply with the above-mentioned conditions, within ten (10) days after being notified in writing by the RD 900, we do hereby authorize said RD 900 to proceed to have said defects repaired and made good at our expense and we will honor and pay the costs and charges therefor upon demand.
+Date: Signed: Contractor This guarantee form will only be applicable when the requirement for guarantee form n is stated